-Take your Bible, if you will, and turn to I Corinthians, chapter 14.
-And we’re going to close out this chapter today as we look at the final section from verse 26 to verse 40.
-And we can take a large chunk of it because it’s very simple, very straightforward, practical information.
-And I trust that the Spirit of God will use it to be very, very helpful to us all.
-I Corinthians, chapter 14 and we’re going to be looking at verses 26-40, the last in our discussion of the truth about tongues.
-When we come back in a few weeks, after I’ve been away, we’ll get into the tremendous truths of the 15th chapter and begin to ascend that great mountain about the resurrection.
+Take your Bible, if you will, and turn to 1 Corinthians chapter 14; and we’re going to close out this chapter today as we look at the final section from verses 26 to verse 40.
+And we can take a large chunk of it, because it’s very simple, very straightforward, practical information; and I trust that the Spirit of God will use it to be very, very helpful to us all.
+First Corinthians chapter 14, and we’re going to be looking at verses 26 through 40, the last in our discussion of the truth about tongues.
+When we come back in a few weeks, after I’ve been away, we’ll get into the tremendous truths of the fifteenth chapter and begin to ascend that great mountain about the resurrection.

-Now, I want to talk to you for just a minute or two about the word “edification.”
-The Greek word oikodome in the Greek verb form or oikodom in the noun, comes from two words, oikos, which is a word that means house, and demō, which means to build.
+Now I want to talk to you for just a minute or two about the word “edification.”
+The Greek word oikodomeō in the Greek verb form, or oikodomē in the noun, comes from two words: oikos, which is a word that means house, and demō, which means to build.
 And so the word is to build a house or a house builder.

-Edification, then, is to build up.
+Edification then is to build up.
 That is the term that is used here.
 The word is translated five times in the same phrase in the New Testament.
 Five times there is the phrase “the stone which the builders rejected, the same has become the head of the corner,” and it’s a metaphor picturing Christ.
-But the word used there for builder, in all five cases, is a form of this word oikodom or edify.
+But the word used there for builder, in all five cases, is a form of this word oikodomé or edify.

 So in a spiritual sense it means to build up, like a person would start with a foundation and build a house.
 So the church has as its intention and design, the building up of the saints into full completeness.
 It means, spiritually, to promote spiritual growth, to develop the character of the believer to the place of real maturity.